 "To forget the dead would be akin to killing them a second time."

 This quote underscores the importance of remembrance as a way of honoring the victims of the Holocaust.
-Forgetting the dead would be a betrayal of their memory and a denial of their suffering.
-This quote serves as a powerful reminder of the moral obligation to remember the Holocaust and to ensure that its lessons are never forgotten.
+Think about it: forgetting the dead would be a betrayal of their memory and a denial of their suffering.
+This quote serves as a powerful reminder of the moral obligation to remember the Holocaust and to confirm that its lessons are never forgotten.
 It speaks to the enduring power of memory and its role in shaping our understanding of the past and informing our actions in the present.

 -